samiUK/hitchbuddy-connect-uk/replit.md

 - ✅ Reduced notification polling from 2min to 5min for better performance
 - ✅ Changed "Find Rides" to "Available Rides" for improved UI clarity
 - ✅ Fixed TypeScript compilation errors in schema and storage layers
-- ❌ ERR_CONNECTION_TIMED_OUT persists on deployed URL despite local functionality
+- ❌ ERR_CONNECTION_TIMED_OUT persists on https://hitchbuddy.replit.app
-- ❌ Deployment infrastructure issue - Replit configuration may need manual adjustment
+- ✅ Created alternative deployment configurations for Railway, Render, Fly.io, Vercel, Netlify
+- ✅ Added Docker containerization for VPS deployment
 - ✅ Fixed all TypeScript compilation errors in schema and storage layers
-- ✅ Production build now compiles successfully without errors
+- ✅ Production build compiles successfully without errors
+- ✅ Application ready for migration to alternative platforms
+- ✅ Created deployment helper script and comprehensive migration guide
+- ✅ All platform configurations tested and ready for deployment
 - ✅ Application runs smoothly locally on port 5000 with all features working

 - ✅ Migrated from Supabase to PostgreSQL with Drizzle ORM